Skip to content

 • Lacrimation: May accompany injection

 There is no tenderness and no discharge.
 If severe pain or obvious discharge is present, reconsider scleritis, infectious conjunctivitis, or anterior uveitis.
-Symptoms usually resolve or completely disappear within a few days, leaving no impact on visual function.
-Recurrences often occur in the same location or the contralateral eye, and patients often notice it as “the usual red eye.”
-Severe pain that disturbs nighttime sleep, as in scleritis, or strong tenderness when touching the upper eyelid is usually not observed in episcleritis.
+Symptoms often improve or resolve completely within a few days, leaving no impact on visual function.
+Recurrences often occur in the same location or the contralateral eye, and patients often recognize it as “the usual red eye.”
+Severe pain that disturbs nighttime sleep, as in scleritis, or strong tenderness when touching the upper eyelid is usually not seen in episcleritis.

 Clinical Findings (Findings Confirmed by Physician Examination)